vllm-project/vllm/docs/source/models/structured_outputs.rst

 Online Inference (OpenAI API)
 -----------------------------

-You can generate structured outputs using the OpenAI’s `Completions <https://platform.openai.com/docs/api-reference/completions>`_ and `Chat <https://platform.openai.com/docs/api-reference/chat>`_  API.
+You can generate structured outputs using the OpenAI's `Completions <https://platform.openai.com/docs/api-reference/completions>`_ and `Chat <https://platform.openai.com/docs/api-reference/chat>`_  API.

 The following parameters are supported, which must be added as extra parameters: